th-blitz/NeetCode-150/README.md

 # NeetCode-150

-All NeetCode 150 Problems + Algos.
+All NeetCode 150 Problem solutions + Other Algos.

-### Docker Image setup.
+## Docker Image setup.

 Instructions to setup the docker image.

+step 1 -> Make sure to run all commands from the project root directory. step 2 -> build and setup the leetcode docker image.
+(Envs/leetcode.Dockerfile) step 3 -> run a docker container from the leetcode image. step 4 -> Open a interactive terminal from the running container. step 5 -> Run any files from the terminal. step 6 -> follow the same steps from 3 to re-run containers.

 1. Make sure to run all the commands from the project root directory.

-        The root directory is : $/NeetCode-150
+        i.e The root directory is : ./home/projects/NeetCode-150

 2. Build the docker image 'leetcode' from the docker file leetcode.Dockerfile.

         docker build -t leetcode -f Envs/leetcode.Dockerfile Envs

-3. Building the image may take 5 - 10 mins.
+    Building the image may take 5 - 10 mins.
 This is done only for the first time.

-4. Run leetcode:latest docker image.
+3. Run a container called leetcode from the built image.

-        # For windows cmd
+    For windows cmd

         docker run --rm -d -t --name=leetcode -v %cd%:/home/mount leetcode

-        # For Mac terminal
+    For Mac terminal OR windows powershell
-        # Or
-        # windows powershell

         docker run --rm -d -t --name=leetcode -v ${PWD}:/home/mount leetcode

-        # For linux terminal
+    For linux terminal

         docker run --rm -d -t --name=leetcode -v $(pwd):/home/mount leetcode

-5. Open a interactive Shell from the running leetcode container.
+4. Open a interactive terminal from the running leetcode container.

         docker exec -ti leetcode bash

-6. Run any files from within the shell.
+5. Run any files from within the shell.

         ls
         cd Arrays
         cd two_sum
         node two_sum.js

-7. To stop and remove the running container.
+6. To stop and remove the running container.

         docker stop leetcode

-8. To re-run the leetcode image.
+7. To re-run the leetcode image.

-        follow the same steps from step 4 above.
+        follow the same steps from step 3 above.